Graduate Student Handbook

 5. Every GA appointment is communicated via a Graduate Associate Appointment Document that outlines the terms of the appointment.

-6. Any GA who believes that the terms of his or her appointment are unfair or inappropriate (e.g., that more work is being required than is justified by a 25% appointment), or who has any other grievance arising out of the appointment, should first discuss this with the faculty supervisor.
+6. Any GA who believes that the terms of their appointment are unfair or inappropriate (e.g., that more work is being required than is justified by a 25% appointment), or who has any other grievance arising out of the appointment, should first discuss this with the faculty supervisor.
 If resolution is not achieved, students should bring the matter to the ASGC chair.
 Should the matter still not be resolved satisfactorily, the student may appeal to the Dean or to the Graduate Council [GSH 9.4].

 7. Summer Fee Authorization